-To many people, diamonds symbolize lofty concepts like wealth, status, love and even eternity.
-Over the centuries that people have known about them, diamonds have represented invulnerability, healing, and protection.
-The word diamond originates from the Greek word adamao, meaning I subdue.
+For many people, diamonds have come to symbolize wealth, status and eternal love.
+Over the centuries diamonds have represented invulnerability, healing, and protection.
+The word diamond originates from the Greek word adamao, meaning invincible.
 Later on, the word adamas signified the hardest substance known on earth; eventually becoming synonymous with the diamond crystal.

 Diamond crystals first appeared in Europe during the 13th century as accent stones used in highlighting known gems of the day like pearl, ruby, and sapphire.
 But by the 16th century diamonds began to appear as larger central stones in jewelry when stone cutters developed faceting techniques.
 This newfound process released the fire and brilliance within the diamond.

 The first ever established diamond-cutting center was created in the early 14th century in Venice, Italy.
 Later in the 14th century, diamond trading moved to Brussels and Paris, and then to Antwerp.
 When Portuguese navigator Vasco da Gama discovered the sea route to the Orient around the Cape of Good Hope, it provided Europeans with a direct route for trading diamonds coming from India, the only known source of diamonds at the time.
 Goa, on Indias Malabar Coast, facilitated diamond trading from Goa to Lisbon to Antwerp.

 Around 1600, gemstones become highly coveted in jewelry styles, rather than the metalwork of the past.
 This preference came during the peak of Indian diamond production.
 But two events in late 19th century changed the role of diamonds forever.
 The discovery in the 1870s of rich diamond deposits in South Africa changed diamond’s availably so that most anyone who could afford them now.
 Also, the French crown jewels, were sold in 1887 to the newly-rich, particularly in the United States, which was becoming a powerful nation.